mendix/docs/content/data-hub/general/data-hub-api-how-to.md

 This how-to is a guide in the general use of the Data Hub APIs.
 For the complete definitions of what must be specified when making calls and the details of the different API responses, refer to the [Data Hub OpenAPI 3.0 spec](https://datahub-spec.s3.eu-central-1.amazonaws.com/index.html).

-For each request described in this document, the method and URL is given for the base call with a description of the parameters and body that may be required for the request.
+For each request described in this document, the method and the base URL is given with a description of the general parameters and body that can be used for a typical request.
 An example is given for each of the calls in [Data Hub API Examples](data-hub-api-how-to-examples) so that you can try them out.

 For some examples, an example [curl](http://curl.haxx.se/) command is also given.
 You must enter the specifics for your own registration such as the returned values for your requests and you PAT token value.